Frequently Asked Questions - Transfer Students

 April1, priority deadline

-ABSN (already hold a non-nursing bachelor’s degree):
+ABSN (ONLY for applicants who hold an earned non-nursing bachelor’s degree):

 8. How long is the nursing program?